School of Education

 Based in the School of Education, the Secondary Teacher Education Preparation Program (STEP) is a collaborative university-wide program committed to preparing knowledgeable, skillful, and professional middle and high school teachers who have the content and pedagogical knowledge to meet the needs of students in a variety of settings.
 Teacher candidates who complete a STEP program are eligible for a WI teaching license in the middle and high school (grades 4-12) range in the subjects of English and Language Arts (2300), Mathematics (1400), Science (2600), or Social Studies (2700).

-According to WI Department of Public Instruction criteria, students must apply to the School of Education for admission to any teacher education program.
+According to the Department of Public Instruction and WI state statute, students must apply to the School of Education for admission to any teacher education program.
 The STEP Program has specific criteria that must be met in order to be admitted to SOE in a STEP program.
 The process of applying to SOE and links to specific program admission requirements are available on the School of Education webpage.
 The STEP Program has additional retention and advancement standards.
 Students are also required to successfully pass a criminal background check in order to be admitted to any teacher education program.
 Meeting minimum criteria does not guarantee admission.
 Admission to the School of Education is competitive, and some programs have limited capacity.
 Students changing their education program after admission to SOE must reapply for admission into the new program.

 Admission to a Secondary Teacher Education Preparation program